Enviro

 Weight 16 g

-Software Support To use this shield you need insighioNode firmware v3
+Software Support To use v2 shield you need at least insighioNode firmware version 3.9.0

 Indicative list of tested sensors